Frequently Asked Questions

 Will I need to quarantine upon entry to the country (Honduras, Panama, Guatemala, Greece, Ghana)?

 No, provided you have obtained proof of a negative COVID test which has been administered at least 72 hours prior to your departure (48 hours for Panama) or present proof of vaccination (if accepted), and you do not present with any symptoms consistent with COVID-19 upon arrival.

 In the event that you arrive at the airport with symptoms consistent with COVID-19, and within the last 14 days have been in contact with a confirmed case of COVID-19, or traveled to a country with confirmed cases, you may be isolated in a medical center or at a designated hotel for monitoring by the Ministry of Health for up to 14 days.
 This is dictated by the local Ministry of Health.

-For Canadian Volunteers: Per the requirements established by the Government of Canada, all individuals returning to Canada are required to self-quarantine for 14 days upon re-entry into the country.
+For Canadian Volunteers: Per the requirements established by the Government of Canada, all individuals returning to Canada are required to self-quarantine for 14 days upon re-entry.

 What is the protocol if a volunteer presents symptoms of COVID-19 while on brigade?
 What insurance coverage do they have?

 In the event that a volunteer presents symptoms of COVID-19 while on the brigade, they will be separated and quarantined at the lodging facility and monitored by a local staff health care professional, while a COVID test can be arranged for.
 Upon consultation by a local physician if the symptoms are mild, the volunteer will remain quarantined and under observation at their lodging facility.
 If the symptoms are serious and the volunteer is at higher risk of complication due to pre-existing conditions, they will be transported to a medical facility in the capital city as recommended by their treating physician.
 The duration of quarantine will last between 10-14 days depending on severity and the recommendations of the medical team.